Fox Conner: Conner and Eisenhower

 General of the Armies John J. Pershing and members of his staff standing outside the State, War, and Navy Building in Washington, D. C., September 23, 1919.
-Standing to Pershing's right is Brigadier General Fox Conner.
+Standing to Pershing's right is Colonel Fox Conner.

 Conner's most remembered contribution to the army was his mentorship of promising subordinates, most notably Major Dwight D. Eisenhower.
 Conner first met Eisenhower "in Autumn of 1920, introduced by Lieutenant Colonel George S. Patton at a Sunday dinner at the Pattons."
 Eisenhower would later note that perhaps the greatest reward of his friendship with Patton was being introduced to Conner.
 Conner and Eisenhower immediately developed a great mutual respect: "Conner became Eisenhower's teacher and a father figure whom he admired above all others."
 Following his promotion to permanent brigadier general in 1921, Conner took command of the 20th Infantry Brigade in Panama.
 He invited Eisenhower to join his staff and for three years Conner conducted a systematic course of study for Eisenhower that ranged from extensive readings in military history to daily practical experience writing field orders for every aspect of the command.
 "As Eisenhower later told it, the next two years under Conner were the most intense period of military education he ever experienced.
 Conner recognized that Eisenhower had a great but underdeveloped talent, which Conner set out to fix".

 Conner had three principles or rules of war for a democracy that he imparted to both Eisenhower and Marshall.
 They were: